LEGOPurpleBrick/PurpleBrick/README.md

 * LEGO Indiana Jones 2: The Adventure Continues
 * LEGO Dimensions
 * LEGO Star Wars: The Skywalker Saga
+* LEGO Batman: Legacy of the Dark Knight
 * Any DX9 variant of a game that has (DX11) next to it's name

 *For these games, it's highly recommended to use [Brickbench](https://github.com/BrickBench/BrickBench) instead.